 The second important parameter is

-full_results which is by default set to FALSE.
+full_results, which is by default set to FALSE.
 When set to TRUE it gives more columns in the returning data.frame than just the longitude and latitude of that address.
 These columns differ for each geocoder source so we’ll look at all three.
 I’ll convert all of these results to a data.frame so it prints out all of the columns, and doesn’t abbreviate results, which is how tibbles function.
 The

-For OSM as a source we also get information about the address such as what type of place it is, a bounding box which is a geographic area right around this coordinate, the address for those coordinates in the OSM database, and a bunch of other variables that don’t seem very useful for our purposes such as the “importance” of the address.
-It’s interesting that OSM classifies this address as a “house” as the police headquarters for a major police department is quite a bit bigger than a house, so this is likely an misclassification of the type of address.
-The most important extra variable here is the address, called the “display_name.”
+For OSM as a source we also get information about the address, such as what type of place it is, a bounding box which is a geographic area right around this coordinate, the address for those coordinates in the OSM database, and a bunch of other variables that don’t seem very useful for our purposes such as the “importance” of the address.
+It’s interesting that OSM classifies this address as a “house” as the headquarters of a major police department is quite a bit bigger than a house, so this is likely an misclassification of the type of address.
+The most important extra variable here is the address, called the “display_name”.

-For the ArcGIS results we have the matched address again, and then an important variable called “score” which is basically a measure of how confidence ArcGIS is that it matched the right address.
-Higher values are more confidence, but in my experience anything under 90-95 confidence is an incorrect address.
+For the ArcGIS results we have the matched address again, and then an important variable called “score,” which is basically a measure of how confident ArcGIS is that it matched the right address.
+Higher values are more confident, but in my experience anything under 90-95 confidence is an incorrect address.
 These results also repeat the longitude and latitude columns as “location.x” and “location.y” columns, and I’m not sure why they do so.

 So now that we can use the

-geocoder() function well, we can geocode every location in our marijuana dispersary data.
+geocoder() function well, we can geocode every location in our marijuana dispensary data.

-Let’s read in the marijuana dispensary data which is called “san_francisco_active_marijuana_retailers.csv” and call the object marijuana.
+Let’s read in the marijuana dispensary data, which is called “san_francisco_active_marijuana_retailers.csv” and call the object marijuana.
 Note the “data/” part in front of the name of the .csv file.
 This is to tell R that the file we want is in the “data” folder of our working directory.
 Doing this is essentially a shortcut to changing the working directory directly.
 For this book I keep all of the data files in a folder called “data” in my working directory.
 Unless you also have a folder called “data” in your working directory which has this file, please delete “data/” from the following code.

 Let’s look at the top 6 rows.